 Although travel documents are not checked at internal Schengen borders, it is still necessary to carry a travel document (a passport or national ID card) when crossing internal Schengen borders.
 Competent authorities like police or immigration officials of relevant Schengen State have the right to check travel documents if needed.
-We draw your attention to the fact that driving licences, post, bank or tax cards are not accepted as valid travel documents or proof of identity.
+We draw your attention to the fact that driving licenses, post, bank or tax cards are not accepted as valid travel documents or proof of identity.

 The citizens mentioned in the above list do not need a visa to enter a Schengen area (incl.
 Estonia) for stays of no more than 90 days in any 180-day period.

-Despite that the student has the right to enter the Schengen area visa-free the study period in Tallinn University is usually more than 90 days so we recommend applying for a D-visa prior to your travels in the nearest Estonian embassy and entering Estonia with an already valid visa or temporary residence permit.
+Despite that the student has the right to enter the Schengen area visa-free, the study period in Tallinn University is usually more than 90 days, so we recommend applying for a D-visa prior to your travels in the nearest Estonian embassy and entering Estonia with an already valid visa or temporary residence permit.

-If you are moving to Estonia for a degree programme you will have to stay here longer than for three months and therefore would be advised not to enter Estonia visa free.
+If you are moving to Estonia for a degree programme you will have to stay here longer than for three months and therefore would be advised not to enter Estonia visa-free.
 This not in accordance with the rules and regulations of visa-free travelling and might cause problems at the border when reaching the first Schengen country.